BobTheBuidler/ez-a-sync/README.md

 ## Introduction

 `ez-a-sync` is a Python library that enables developers to write both synchronous and asynchronous code without having to write redundant code.
-It provides two decorators (@a_sync('async') and @a_sync('sync')), as well as a base class (ASyncGenericBase) which can be used to create classes that can be executed in both synchronous and asynchronous contexts.
+It provides a decorator `@a_sync()`, as well as a base class `ASyncGenericBase` which can be used to create classes that can be executed in both synchronous and asynchronous contexts.

 ## Installation